csb324/eleventy-obsidian-ninareth/notes/People/Tinzelven/Deeksta.md

 Slept with [[Rez]]
 Isn't super fond of [[Professor Leonard Klipitz]] and all his rogue robot bullshit.

+The [[Willen Guruden|captain]] once told her, "find someone who does your job better than you do, and then listen to what they say".
+She's that someone.

 Seems like a straight shooter.
+Knows how to do her job.

+Does not want to talk about politics.